Heba-Atef99/Hospital_Management_System/README.md

 > patient have many features :-
 > 1. have his own profile that he can edit it.
-> 2. have his followed Doctors list and see Their schedules.
+> 2. have his followed Doctors list .
-> 3. he can view different services offered by the hospital.
+> 3. See his Doctor's Schedule.
 > 4. he can book with any doctor from any department.
 > 5. He can book any required tests through the site.
 > 6. he can pay online or offline.
-> 7. he can view his profile and edit it.
 > 7. he can book a surgery online.
+> 8. he can view different services offered by the hospital.

 #### If you are Doctor